tytydraco/yessleep/out/The_Rainy_Night_Terror.md

 She had always been a bit of a nervous person, prone to imagining dangers that weren't really there.
 But tonight, the darkness and the rain seemed to amplify her fears.
 She couldn't shake the feeling that someone - or something - was lurking just out of sight, ready to pounce at any moment.

 She quickened her pace, eager to get home and lock the door behind her.
 But as she turned down her street, she realized with a sinking feeling that she had left her keys at the diner.
-Swearing under her breath, she fumbled in her bag for the spare set that Jessica kept hidden under a flowerpot by the front door.
+Swearing under her breath, she fumbled for the spare set that Jessica kept hidden under a flowerpot by the front door.

 As she crouched down to retrieve the keys, she heard a noise behind her.
 She spun around, heart racing, but there was nothing there.
 Just the empty street, the rain, and the shadows.